JFinchy/next13-airbnb-clone/README.md

 I want a place to go for a playground to try out new ideas, libraries, tools.
 This felt like a good starting place where I could build on top of and explore new things.

-### Initial ideas (Productionize it to an extent
+### Initial ideas (Productionize it to an extent)

+- Migrate to SQL and Kysely
-- Testing (add supertest, vitest, cypress, stress tests, maybe visual regressions, maybe msw)
+- Testing (add msw, supertest, vitest, cypress, stress tests, maybe visual regressions)
 - Logging and observability
-- Migrate to SQL
 - CI/CD pipelines (gh actions)
 - AWS deployment?
 Or stick to Vercel?
 Terraform?
 - Auth built out more.. with roles